dionhaefner/pyhpc-benchmarks/README.md

 # pyhpc-benchmarks

-This is a suite of benchmarks specifically tailored to test the *sequential* performance of various computational backends for Python.
+This is a suite of benchmarks to test the *sequential CPU* and GPU performance of various computational backends for Python.

+## Why?

 ## Supported backends

 - NumPy
 - Numba
+- Jax
+- Tensorflow
+- Pytorch
+- Theano
 - Bohrium
-- Theano
-- Pythran
-- Pytorch
+- CuPy